-As a direct consequence of a stressful modern lifestyle, it has become even more important to learn about how to take care of yourself mentally.
+As a direct consequence of a stressful modern lifestyle, it has become even more important to learn how to take care of yourself mentally.

 Modern neuroscience has proven that the mind is more adaptable than we think.
-If I were subject my mind to a particular stimulus long enough, it would change shape to adjust to that particular stimulus.
+If I were subjecting my mind to a particular stimulus long enough, it would change shape to adjust to that particular stimulus.

-The famous London Taxi Drivers experiment revealed that the London taxi drivers had higher levels of gray matter in the hippocampus, an area of the brain associated with memory and learning, than ordinary people.
+The famous London Taxi Drivers experiment revealed that London taxi drivers had higher levels of gray matter in the hippocampus, an area of the brain associated with memory and learning, than ordinary people.

 So we know that gray matter in our brain can be increased or new neurons can lighten the pathways in our brain, but the opposite of this is also true.